 At 4:00 A.M., the Japanese woke the men up and organized them into detachments of 100 men.
 From the compound, they were marched to the train station, where they were packed into small wooden boxcars known as “forty or eights.”
 Each boxcar could hold forty men or eight horses, but the Japanese packed 100 men into each car and closed the doors.
 The POWs were packed in so tightly that the dead could not fall to the floor.
 At Capas, as the living left the cars and those who had died – during the trip – fell to the floors of the cars.
 As they left the cars, the Filipino civilians threw sugarcane and gave the POWs water.

-Camp O’Donnell was an unfinished Filipino training base which the Japanese pressed the camp into use as a POW camp on April 1, 1942.
+Camp O’Donnell was an unfinished Filipino training base that the Japanese pressed the camp into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added.